-GB: I’m working on the floor now but I think that the places I’ve worked at over the last few years haven’t really been the super fine dining in terms of the detail of service, say like the French Laundry.
+GB: I’m working on the floor now, but I think that the places I’ve worked at over the last few years haven’t really been super fine dining in terms of the detail of service, say like the French Laundry.
 I would get nervous because my approach to service day to day was more casual.
-So I had to become really polished and really comfortable with more formal service.
-We have a gueridon here at the restaurant and Jesse Becker MS would come and work with me until it became second nature.
+I had to become really polished and really comfortable with more formal service.
+We have a gueridon here at the restaurant and Jesse Becker, MS, would come and work with me until it became second nature.
 Then I could focus on my demeanor and ask myself, “What is my demeanor going to be like when I approach a table of several Master Sommeliers and have to answer questions?”
 You really have to get the mechanics down before you can do that.
 I think for a couple of years beforehand I was just trying to get it all down at the same time.

 TG: That’s great.
 What about tasting?
 How was it for you?
 Tasting was by far the hardest part of the exam for me.

 GB: I worked really hard for two years on blind tasting with the group at the French Laundry once or twice a week.